TrainWeb.org Facebook Page

 Map: Ca 35 K 6, Ho 5 K 7 Topographic Maps

 Henryton Tunnel is the third-oldest tunnel in the world that remains in active railroad use.
 Opened around 1850, it was the first tunnel constructed on the OML.
-Shortly after the Civil War, the tunnel was widened to double track, and in 1903, rebuilt into the form seen here.
+The tunnel was widened for double track shortly after the Civil War then rebuilt into the form seen here in 1903.
+B&O reduced this section back to single track around 1960.

 Henryton Tunnel, West